-WELCOME TO THE FAMILY!
+WELCOME TO SOUTHEASTERN!

-We are glad that you are becoming a part of the great fellowship that makes Southeastern Seminary not only a community of learning, but a community of sharing, and living and growing.
+We are glad that you are becoming a part of a fellowship that makes Southeastern Seminary not only a community of learning, but a community of sharing, and living and growing.

-To help you in this process, we are providing this handbook which will hopefully serve two important purposes.
+This handbook is provided in the hope that it will serve two important purposes.
 Initially it will be a written guide to facilitate those first few days of orientation when there are few readily available answers to the many questions you may have.
 Eventually, we hope it will become an information resource which you can refer to as questions arise during the year.

 Perhaps a word should be said about how to receive the greatest benefit from this book.
 Its main purpose is to work with the information found in the Catalog and the Directory.
 In most cases, it will either supplement these resources or give new information.
-Every attempt is made to provide information which is as complete as possible, and where space is limited, appropriate resource persons and places are provided.
-Occasionally, procedures and policies are revised during the academic year.
-Such changes are communicated through campus publications, bulletin boards and other media.
+Every attempt is made to provide information which is as complete as possible, and where space is limited, appropriate resource persons and places are noted.